 Gerry: Sure.
 I’d just finished working on the last Tony record, “House Of Music“, which we did at Brilliant Studios.
 By the way, I consider that to be Raphael’s first solo album because he ended up contributing most of it.
 I remember when the A&R guy came in to hear the album and Raphael had already done nine songs with his own band.
 The other two members had only done one song at the time, though they ended up with three more on the final album.
 Soon afterwards, Questlove called and said The Roots wanted to do a song called “What They Do“.
 I’d gotten tired of working at big studios at the time but I still wanted to record all the band members together, so I found an old warehouse in the Mission District of San Francisco that I filled with gear and we did the recording there over two days.

 – You also worked on the “Lucy Pearl” album, correct?

 Gerry: Yes.
 Lucy Pearl were having internal issues, so I was brought in by Raphael to work with Dawn Robinson because I had a good relationship with her.
 I ended up doing a few songs on that record at Larrabee Studios.

 – And how did you become involved with John Legend’s projects?

 Gerry: That came about through Raphael.
-He called me and said he wanted me to mix a certain album, without saying who it was for.
-So I called some friends to ask what it was about, and learned that it was John Legend’s “A Legendary Christmas“.
-Me and John hit it off really well, and he later asked me to work on his upcoming album, which is almost done.
-We’re recording vocals for it right now.
+He called and said he wanted me to mix a certain album, but wouldn’t say who it was for.
+So I called some friends to ask what it was about and learned that it was John Legend’s “A Legendary Christmas“.
+Me and John hit it off really well and he later asked me to work on his upcoming album, which is almost done; we’re recording vocals for it right now.
 From what I’ve heard thus far, I think it’s going to be a major success.
 Also, the Christmas album is getting a re-release in November with four new songs, which I mixed.